- What is Business Aviation?

 - One point may be earned by participation in the CAM Governing Board Testing Committee as approved by the testing committee chair.

 Quarter-Point Recertification Options

-- A quarter point (¼) may be earned by participating in NBAA webinars that cover topics relevant to the CAM domains:
+- A quarter point (¼) may be earned for each NBAA webinar attended, which cover topics relevant to the CAM domains:

 - Independent Contractor Best Practices in Business Aviation (2012)